chapati/beam-wiki/Beam-Testnet-Instructions-for-Command-Line-Node-and-Wallet.md

 **Welcome to Beam Testnet 2**

-Node binaries can be downloaded from the Beam website (http://beam.mw/downloads) or our FTP (http://builds.beam-mw.com/testnet2/Release).
+Node binaries can be downloaded from the Beam website (http://beam.mw/downloads) or Github (https://github.com/BeamMW/beam/releases/tag/testnet2).

 You can run the node with command line options, or modify the attached config file.
 Once you start the node it will create a node.db file in the same folder.
 This file will store internal state of the node.